 But despite the negative macro headlines, not all European stocks are falling.
 In fact, some are still performing strongly.
 Do not confuse economic trends and stock markets movements.
 The two can move independently for a time period.

-In this guide, I will show you five European stocks that can earn good returns in the coming months.
-These companies operates globally, thus offering stability in revenue growth.
+Here we highlight five European stocks that have produced good returns in the past.
+These companies operate globally, thus offering stability in revenue growth.
 Some of these stocks are considered ‘recession proof’ because their products sell even during economic downturns.

-Moreover, these stocks pay dividends.
-Compare that to many European sovereign bonds which offer negative interest rates.
+Moreover, these stocks pay dividends too.
 With dividends you can still grow your portfolio over time.
-With sub-zero rates, you’re certainly holding a shrinking portfolio.

 - LVMH Moet Hennessy Louis Vuitton (MC)